Independence Day Science

 Try How Stuff Works for more fascinating info on fireworks.

-Making home-made ice cream is one of best ways to demonstrate freezing point and transfer of heat.
+Making home-made ice cream is one of the best ways to demonstrate the freezing point and transfer of heat.
 You can also have ice cream tastings with a mixture of home-made and store-bought flavors to determine which kind has the smoothest texture, best taste, melts the fastest, etc.

 Maybe your kids have never made ice cream before.
 Discuss where the raw ingredients come from; milk, sugar, and flavorings.
 How is sherbet made?
 Is there a difference between ice cream, custard, and frozen yogurt?